The Ultimate Dumbbell Workout for Women

 Everyone's been there....

-you get to the gym after work and there's 3 large men camped out at the squat racks with enough weight on the barbell to lift 5 of you, a squad of ladies doing what seems like 30 sets of glute kickbacks at the cable station, and a slew of pooped gym goers on the machines checking their phone between sets.
+You get to the gym after work and there's 3 large men camped out at the squat racks with enough weight on the barbell to lift 5 of you, a squad of ladies doing what seems like 30 sets of glute kickbacks at the cable station, and a slew of pooped gym goers on the machines checking their phone between sets.

 What's a girl gotta do to get a workout in when everything's taken?!